mysakli/cycle-tracker-cli/README.md

 To run this app, you need the following requirements:

-Python 3.6 or higher
+- Python 3.6 or higher
-Pipenv package manager
+- Pipenv package manager

-Installation
+### Installation
 To install this app, follow these steps:

-Clone/fork the repository from GitHub: git
+1. Clone/fork the repository from GitHub
-Navigate to the project directory and install the dependencies using Pipenv:
+2. Navigate to the project directory and install the dependencies using Pipenv:

         pipenv install

-Activate the virtual environment:
+3. Activate the virtual environment:

         pipenv shell

 ## Usage